H\"older regularity for collapses of point vortices: Presentation of the problem and main results

 A natural question concerning Theorem~\ref{thrm:borne uniforme} is to ask what this result becomes when the non-neutral cluster hypothesis~\eqref{eq:no null partial sum} ceases to be satisfied.
-In~\cite{Godard-Cadillac_2021}, the following hypothesis was studied:

-In other words, all the strict sub-clusters must have the sum of their intensities different from $0$ but we allow the total sum $\sum_{i=1}^Na_i$ to be equal to $0$.
+We focus here on the `\emph{non-neutral \emph{sub}-clusters hypothesis}'' defined as~\eqref{eq:no null sub partial sum} In other words, all the strict sub-clusters must have the sum of their intensities different from $0$ but we allow the total sum $\sum_{i=1}^Na_i$ to be equal to $0$.
 This situation is achieved for instance by the vortex pair of intensities $+1$ and $-1$ that is translating at a constant speed.
-Having a total vorticity equal to $0$ corresponds to the following physical situation: The fluid is initially at rest and, at $t=0$, it is submitted to a vorticity-preserving perturbation.
+Having a total vorticity equal to $0$ corresponds to the physical situation where the fluid is initially at rest and, at $t=0$, it is subject to a vorticity-preserving perturbation.
+In~\cite{Godard-Cadillac_2021} is established the following result:

 \begin{theorem}[Uniform relative bound on the trajectories~\cite{Godard-Cadillac_2021}] For a given set of points noted $X=(x_1,\dots, x_N)\in\RR^{2N}$, we define the diameter of this set by